-Components and relationships to standards
+Components and relationships to standards [JP]

-The GML data format for S-100 consists of the following components, realized as separate XML schemas:
+The GML data encoding for S-100 consists of the following components, realized as separate XML schemas:

 An XML schema that defines a GML profile (“Profile”).
 This is a restricted subset of types and elements (“XML constructs”) defined in the GML 3.2.1 schemas.
 XML constructs not needed for S-100 data products are excluded.